rheronides/myPython/README.md

 # myPython
-Programs and notes about my studies with Python.
+Programs and personal notes with Python.